oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   ![Stop and start the apply and the transport processes](images/stop-start-apply.png)

-## Task 4: Review the Data Guard configuration and processes
+## Task 4: Review the Data Guard configuration and processes (optional)

 Oracle Data Guard exposes many fixed views that help observing and monitoring the Data Guard configuration.
 It is important to get familiar with them.